8734 E Shea Blvd. Suite 108

 - When it comes to injectables, how often do you practice?
 Is it daily, weekly, or even less frequently?

-5) What should I look for in a cosmetic injector?
+What should I look for in someone who does Cosmetic Injections?

 - Be well versed in different cosmetic procedures